maveric-coder/Terraform/README.md

 It is a tool for building, changing,and versioning infrastructure safely and efficiently, whether it be locally or in the cloud.
 You can manage existing and popular service providers, as well as custom in-house solutions.
 This includes low-level components, such as compute instances, storage, networking, as well as high-level components, such as DNS entries and SaaS features, as well as many other components.

+Plain text files with .tf extension are where code in terraform language is stored.
+We can also use a json variant of the language wguch uses .tf.json file extension.

 ### How does Terraform work?

 Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
 Providers enable Terraform to work with virtually any platform or service with an accessible API.